artur-gajewski/ContentEditable/README.md

 @Author: Artur Gajewski

+## Live demo

+You can go ahead and try the live demo of ContentEditable module at [http://arturgajewski.com/cedemo](http://arturgajewski.com/cedemo)

+Click on any of the three columns on the front page to edit their content.
+Once done, click outside the div to get confirmation to save modifications.

+Please note: This is a demo, no data is actually saved and will revert to original content on page reload.

 ## Installation with Composer

 Go to your project directory and add the following line to "require" list in composer.json file: